© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa at Mill End is a scheduled monument protected by Historic England under reference 1014601.
 View the official record →

-Mill End Roman villa is a Romano-British archaeological site located in Buckinghamshire.
+Mill End is a Roman villa situated in Buckinghamshire, England, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014601.

 Roman villa at Mill End is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014601.